Your Custom Text Here

 Research Fellow

-Karine is a veterinarian with a Master’s degree in Animal Science from Universidade Federal do Rio Grande do Sul (UFRGS, Brazil), where she specialized in in vitro fertilization.
-She earned her PhD in Molecular Medicine in 2024 at Université Laval in the beautiful Québec city (Canada), under the supervision of Dr. Jacques J. Tremblay.
-Her doctoral research focused on the molecular mechanisms of MEF2 transcription factors in testicular Leydig cells.
-Since January 2025, she shares her expertise in reproductive biology and molecular endocrinology with members of the Pépin lab.
+She holds a Master’s degree in Animal Science from UFRGS (Brazil), where she specialized in in vitro fertilization, and earned her PhD in Molecular Medicine from Université Laval (Canada) in 2024 under the supervision of Dr. Jacques J. Tremblay.
+Her doctoral research focused on the molecular mechanisms of MEF2 transcription factors in testicular Leydig cells, adding a molecular and endocrine perspective to her long-standing interest in reproductive biology.

 Section and 3D visualization of whole-mount immunofluorescence staining of a cleared mouse ovary.
 Pink = oocytes (DDX4); Turquoise = granulosa cells (Nr5a2)